Marine Fighting Squadron (Night) 531

-Arrived at Banika Airfield on September 11, 1943 and began flying night patrols.
-Squadron CGI radar station with SCR-527A radar at Mundi-Mundi in northern Vella LaVella to service transponder beacon used by PV-1 night fighters for navigation.
+On September 11, 1943 the squadron arrives at Banika Airfield and began flying night patrols.
+Squadron CGI radar station with SCR-527A radar at Mundi-Mundi in northern Vella Lavella to provide the transponder beacon used by PV-1 night fighters for navigation.

-On December 3, 1943 Jenkins was in the same area and shot down another Japanese aircraft as the unit's second victory.
+On December 3, 1943 Jenkins was patrolling over the same area south of Empress Augusta Bay and shot down another Japanese aircraft as the unit's second victory.

 On March 21, 1944 during a patrol mission, PV-1 Ventura 29870 piloted by 1st Lt.
 Wilbur E. Birdsall suffered a mid-air collision with PV-1 Ventura 33079 piloted by 1st Lt.
 Marion M. Pierce causing both aircraft to crash into the sea.
 Both aircraft were officially listed as Missing In Action (MIA) with nine personnel from the squadron aboard both aircraft.

-During April 1944 the squadron moved from Barakoma Airfield on Vella Lavella Island northward to Nissan Airfield (Green Island).
+During April 1944 the squadron moved from Barakoma Airfield on Vella Lavella northward to Nissan Airfield (Green Island).

-May 11, 1944 attacked an E13 Jake about to land that exploded prior to landing.
+On May 11, 1944 attacked an E13 Jake about to land that exploded prior to landing.